 Mitigation Measure Timeframe Responsible Monitoring Agency Date Initial MM 3.8.1: A qualified biologist shall conduct a pre-construction survey on the Project site and within 500 feet of its perimeter within 14 days of and no more than 30 days prior to the start of construction activities.
 If any evidence of occupation of the Project site by listed or other special-status species is subsequently observed, a buffer shall be established by a qualified biologist that results in sufficient avoidance to comply with applicable regulations.
 If sufficient avoidance cannot be established, the United States Fish and Wildlife Service and California Department of Fish and Game shall be contacted for further guidance and consultation on additional measures.
 The Project proponent shall obtain any required permits from the appropriate wildlife agency.
-Copies of all permits and evidence of compliance with applicable regulations shall be submitted to Prior to construction Lead Agency the lead agency.
-The following buffer distances shall be established prior to construction activities: San Joaquin kit fox or American badger potential den: 50 feet; San Joaquin kit fox known den: 100 feet; San Joaquin kit fox or American badger pupping den: contact the California Department of Fish and Game and United States Fish and Wildlife Service; Burrowing owl burrow outside of breeding season: 160 feet; Burrowing owl burrow during breeding season: 250 feet; • Swainson's hawk nest during breeding season: 1⁄2 mile;
+Copies of all permits and evidence of compliance with applicable regulations shall be submitted to the lead agency.
+Prior to construction Lead Agency The following buffer distances shall be established prior to construction activities: • San Joaquin kit fox or American badger potential den: 50 feet; • San Joaquin kit fox known den: 100 feet; • San Joaquin kit fox or American badger pupping den: contact the California Department of Fish and Game and United States Fish and Wildlife Service; • Burrowing owl burrow outside of breeding season: 160 feet; • Burrowing owl burrow during breeding season: 250 feet; • Swainson's hawk nest during breeding season: 1⁄2 mile;

 Other protected raptor nests during the breeding season: 300 feet; Other protected nesting migratory bird nests during the breeding season: 50 feet; and Other special-status wildlife species: as recommended by qualified biologist.
 MM 3.8.2: If initial grading activities are planned during the potential nesting season for migratory birds/raptors that may nest on or near the Project site, the preconstruction survey shall evaluate the sites and accessible lands within an adequate buffer for active nests of migratory birds/raptors.
 If any nesting birds/raptors are observed, a qualified biologist shall determine buffer distances and/or the timing of Project activities so that the proposed Project does not cause nest abandonment or destruction of eggs or young.
 This measure shall be implemented so that the proposed Project remains in compliance with the Migratory Bird Treaty Act and applicable state regulations.
-If nesting raptors are identified during the surveys, active raptor nests should be avoided by 500 feet and all other migratory bird nests should be avoided by 250 feet.
-Avoidance buffers may be reduced if a qualified and approved on-site monitor determines that encroachment into the buffer area is not affecting nest building, the rearing of young, or otherwise affect the breeding behaviors of the resident birds.
+If nesting raptors are identified during the surveys, active raptor nests should be avoided by 500 feet and all other migratory bird nests should be avoided by 500 feet and all other migratory bird nests should be avoided by 500 feet and all other migratory bird rests should be avoided by 500 feet and all other migratory on the wise affect the breeding behaviors of the resident birds.
 Avoidance buffers can also be reduced through consultation with the CDFW and USFWS.
 If Swainson's hawk nests shall be avoided by 0.5 mile unless this avoidance buffer is reduced through consultation with the CDFW and/or USFWS.
-No construction or earth-moving activity shall occur within a non-disturbance buffer until it is determined by a qualified biologist that the young have fledged (that is, left the nest) and have attained sufficient flight skills to avoid Project construction areas.
+No construction or earth-moving activity shall occur within a nondisturbance buffer until it is determined by a qualified biologist that the young have fledged (that is, left the nest) and have attained sufficient flight skills to avoid Project construction areas.
 This typically occurs by early July, but September 1st is considered the end of the nesting period unless otherwise determined by a qualified biologist.
 Once raptors have completed nesting and young have fledged, disturbance buffers will no longer be needed and can be removed, and monitoring can be terminated.
 During construction Lead Agency